-To remediate the material weakness due to the inadequate segregation of duties, our management (i) has engaged a third-party specialist to review our current internal controls and to recommend design improvements given the limited number of employees and (ii) has hired a controller to remediate the segregation of duties issue, who commenced employment in April 2022.
-Although we have taken steps to address the material weakness, we are still in the process of completing the remediation and we cannot assure you that the steps we are taking will be sufficient to remediate our material weakness or prevent future material weaknesses or significant deficiencies from occurring.
+To remediate the material weakness due to the inadequate segregation of duties, our management (i) engaged a third-party specialist to review our current internal controls and to recommend design improvements given the limited number of employees and (ii) hired a controller to remediate the segregation of duties issue, who commenced employment in April 2022 and (iii) implemented a quarterly financial statement close process that includes formal reviews of financial statement account balances and journal entries.
+Accordingly, management believes it has remediated the material weakness related to inadequate segregation of duties.